quicwg/wg-materials/interim-18-01/minutes.md

 Ian: Interesting and it feels like an interesting feature request.

 Mike: What Ian said.
-But, I get ¾ of what you’re after and it could be reframmed would be to say you can multiple connections which share the same congestion congrol.
+But, I get ¾ of what you’re after and it could be reframed would be to say you can multiple connections which share the same congestion control.

 Christian: +1 (and others)